facebookresearch/ParlAI/README.md

 ParlAI is a framework for dialog AI research.

+Over 20 tasks are supported in the first release, including popular datasets such as SQuAD, bAbI tasks, MCTest, WikiQA, WebQuestions, SimpleQuestions, WikiMovies, QACNN, QADailyMail, CBT, BookTest, bAbI Dialog tasks, Ubuntu, OpenSubtitles, Cornell Movie and VQA-COCO2014.

+Included are examples of training neural models with PyTorch, Theano and Lua Torch.

 ## Goals

 Unified framework for evaluation of dialogue models
 - downloads tasks/datasets when requested and provides the same simple interface to them
 - unify dataset input and evaluation frameworks/metrics
+- agents/ directory encourages researchers to commit their training code to the repository to share with others
 - aid reproducibility

 End goal is general dialogue, which includes many different skills